As a cancer survivor, I experienced the side effects of chemotherapy. My straight blonde hair came back dark brown and curly.

-Consider some natural coloring agents instead such as Henna; maybe even try an ammonia-free color rinse.
-Honey is a great option to lighten hair because it has a natural peroxide in it.
-Mix it with some olive oil and leave in your hair for an about an hour every week.
+Consider some natural coloring agents instead, such as Henna; maybe even try an ammonia-free color rinse.
+Honey is a great option to lighten hair because it has natural peroxide in it.
+Mix it with some olive oil and leave it in your hair for about an hour every week.
 You’ll see a gradual lightening over time, and it’s good for your hair.
 Another idea is to add a banana to the mix to feed your locks.

 This is a non-profit program run by volunteers and volunteer cosmetologists that offer one on one teaching workshops to help cancer patients feel good about themselves while on treatment.
 They help with makeup, manicure, and hair consultations, and many programs will send the participant home with products from sponsoring companies.